SourCherries/fad/README.md

 4. Second-order feature manipulations
 5. Uncrowded faces
 6. Double-face illusion
+7. Morphing between faces
+8. Enhanced average of facial identity
-7. Any other type of stimulus that requires feature rearrangement
+9. Any type of stimulus that requires feature rearrangement

 FAD can also be used to produce stimuli yet to be studied -- using novel feature arrangements and combinations of morphing and feature arrangement.